WatchTheDocs/WatchTheDocs-spec/README.md

 # WatchTheDocs

-A tool to turn your text documentation into video presentations with voice-over.
+A tool to turn your text documentation into presentations with voice-over.

 ## Quick Start